 If you’d like to explore the salt flats a little deeper, there are roads and trails that extend through the unique terrain.
 However, be sure to heed the signs that explain which areas can be traversed and which should be left untouched.
 Also notes that the roads will take you into extremely remote areas with no services.
 It’s beautiful and serene, but be prepared for this.

 What to do: Take a guided tour of the Flats.
-Intermountain Guide Nevada runs a 90-minute tour four times per day that cost $30 per person.
-On the tour, you’ll learn about the area’s rich history, it’s unique geology, the Donner Party, and the California Trail.
+World Travel Guide offers infomation on existing tours, you’ll learn about the area’s rich history and it’s unique geology.

 How to get there: Take highway 224 north out of Park City, then at Kimball Junction, take I-80 west for 1 hour 45 minutes.

 Just 30 minutes east of Park City is the town of Kamas, and the foothills of the beautiful Uintas High Wilderness.
 This area is a mecca for guided fishing, hunting, and 4x4 off road trips, and has some of the best single-track mountain biking trails in the state.
 Come winter, it turns into a Shangri-la for cross country skiers, snowshoeing, and mountaineering, as well.

 What to do: